apache/trafficcontrol/cache-config/t3c-check-reload/README.md

 # SYNOPSIS

-t3c-check-reload [-c paths] [-m mode] [-p packages]
+t3c-check-reload

 [\-\-help]

 # DESCRIPTION

-The t3c-check-reload app takes a comma-delimited list of config file paths being changed, and a comma-delimited a list of plugin packages being installed, and returns whether a reload or restart of the caching proxy service is necessary.
+The t3c-check-reload app takes json input from stdin.
+A comma-delimited list of config file paths being changed, a comma-delimited a list of plugin packages being installed, and returns whether a reload or restart of the caching proxy service is necessary.